ProfessorGram/updated/README.md

 ## Installation
-This module does not require a custom installation workflow.
-Simply follow the official Backdrop CMS module installation workflow located at:
+This module does not require a custom installation.
+Follow the official Backdrop CMS module installation workflow located at:
 https://backdropcms.org/guide/modules

 ## Administrative GUI Visibility